alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 It’s an element of trust that is hard to remove, but has to be removed at some point in time so that we can have the base infrastructure of the new web built on trustless and decentralized technologies.

-## The Next Steps.
-Why do it on Dfinity
+## The Next Steps: Why do it on Dfinity

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/whydfinity.png)